VHS Revival attempts to revitalise a cruelly maligned addition to the Bond Canon

 Max Zorin: If you’re the best they’ve got, they’re more likely to try and cover up your embarrassing incompetence.

 Max Zorin: [laughs] Ha ha, you amuse me, Mr. Bond.

 James Bond: It’s not mutual.

-The likelihood is, this was all a result of Moore’s dwindling mobility and the measures that had to be made in order to conceal it.
-In many ways, this was Moore throwing in the towel, a fact punctuated quite literally during the actor’s final scene.
+The likelihood is, this was again a result of Moore’s dwindling mobility and the measures that had to be made in order to conceal it.
+In many ways, this was Roger throwing in the towel, a fact punctuated quite literally during the actor’s final scene; the last time we would ever witness Moore uncomfortably kissing a beauty less than half his age.
 There is also closure in the form of the similarly departing Lois Maxwell, her teary-eyed final appearance as Miss Moneypenny proving rather poignant.
 Some may feel that none of this was necessary, that Moore should have retired quietly and gracefully, but if you are one of those who condemned A View to A Kill long ago and have refused to revisit the film as a consequence, go back and give it a second chance.
 Moore may have been well past his suitability for the role of a deadly philanderer, but the movie is much better than most give it credit for.